This ultimate Sydney to Brisbane road trip itinerary will touch on the travel logistics and the best stops between these two Australian cities.

 - Distance: 185 km

-It’ll be a bit of a late start to hit the road today, mainly because you’ll have an epic breakfast at Evviva Cafe in Port Stephens, then book onto a whale watching tour!
+It’ll be a bit of a late start to hit the road today, mainly because you’ll have an epic breakfast at a cafe in Port Stephens, then book onto a whale watching cruise!

 After lunch though it’s time to hit the road and make your way towards Seal Rocks.